JuliaGPU/AMDGPU.jl/docs/src/streams.md

 or with fine-grained `AMDGPU.synchronize(; blocking=true)`.
 Blocking synchronization might offer slightly lower latency.

-You can also perform synchroization of the expression with [`AMDGPU.@sync`](@ref) macro, which will execute given expression and synchronize afterwards (using [`AMDGPU.synchronize`](@ref) under the hood).
+You can also perform synchronization of the expression with [`AMDGPU.@sync`](@ref) macro, which will execute given expression and synchronize afterwards (using [`AMDGPU.synchronize`](@ref) under the hood).